photo Dionisios Margetis

 Other students, co-advised informally at M.I.T.:

--- Mr. Nikos Savva (PhD earned in 09/2007 - now postdoc in Imperial College, London)
+-- Mr. Nikos Savva, Applied Math.
+PhD earned in 09/2007 - now Lecturer in Applied Mathematics, Cardiff University, UK

 Undergraduate students: